leandernikolaus/reconflab/reconfstorage/README.md

 ### #3 Perform writes during a reconfiguration

 When performing a write on an old configuration, the configuration should get updated and the write should be performed on the new configuration as well.
 To be able to do a write, while a reconfiguration (state tranfer) is ongoing, we need to write both to the old and new configuration.
+There may also be multiple newer configurations.

 Use the list of configurations in `proto.WriteResponse.Config` to perform a write on one configuration and all its successors.
 Start with the default configuration of the client `c.cfg`.